DaringFrogling/payroll/readme.md

-Just my pet project where i am learning how to code in php.
+Just the test project where i am showing some of my coding skills.